Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Interpreting Communication Schemes

 \subsubsection{Evaluation Metrics}

-Given a segmented symbol vocabulary $V$, we next introduce common metrics for its compositionality from prior work, along with methods to evaluate concatenativity and fusionality, more specific forms of compositionality that typical compositionality metrics do not directly measure.
+Given a segmented symbol vocabulary $V$, we next \revision{discuss} common metrics for its compositionality from prior work\revision{.
+We then introduce} methods to evaluate concatenativity and \revision{degree of fusion}, more specific forms of compositionality that typical compositionality metrics do not directly measure\revision{, as well as learnability, which has previously been connected to compositionality \cite{KIRBY2014108,NEURIPS2019_b0cf188d,chaabouni-etal-2020-compositionality}.}

 \paragraph{Compositionality} Compositionality is the core objective for many EmCom works, motivated by interpretability and its prominence in natural languages.
 Topographic similarity (\textbf{TopSim}) is a common measure for this \cite{topsim,lazaridou2018emergence}, formally defined as the correlation of the distance (typically Levenshtein distance; \citealp{Levenshtein1965BinaryCC}) between pairs of messages and the distance between their meanings.
 This provides a global measure of how similar the symbols in messages for similar configurations.